George Lazenby: James Bond

 In 1968, after Sean Connery had left the role of James Bond, producer Albert R. Broccoli met Lazenby for the first time while they were getting their hair cut at the same barbershop.
 Broccoli later saw him in the Big Fry commercial and felt he could possibly portray Bond, on which basis he invited him to do a screen test.

-Lazenby dressed for the part by sporting several sartorial Bond elements, such as a Rolex Submariner wristwatch and a Anthony Sinclair tailored suit (Sean Connery’s tailor as James Bond) which had been ordered, but not collected, by Connery.
+Lazenby dressed for the part by sporting several sartorial Bond elements, such as a Rolex Submariner wristwatch and an Anthony Sinclair tailored suit (Sean Connery’s tailor as James Bond) which had been ordered, but not collected, by Connery.

 Broccoli offered him an audition.
 During the audition, Lazenby accidentally punched a professional wrestler, who was acting as stunt coordinator, in the face, impressing Broccoli with his ability to display aggression.
 Director Peter R. Hunt felt that just because Lazenby starred in the movie, it did not make him an actor.

 In July 1969, after making On Her Majesty's Secret Service, Lazenby returned home to Queanbeyan to see his parents.
 He said he had 18 films to consider, but most of them were bad, adding that he had to "wait and see."
 He also told the press, "I don't think I'm ready for anything like Hamlet yet but I'd love to play Ned Kelly."

 Lazenby was offered the chance to portray Bond on film again, in The Man with the Golden Gun.
 However, prior to the release of On Her Majesty's Secret Service, Lazenby decided to leave the role of Bond after his agent, Ronan O'Rahilly, convinced him that the secret agent would be archaic in the liberated 1970s.
 Lazenby also felt that he had received poor treatment on the film set.
 Several of his co-stars felt that Lazenby had made a mistake, including Diana Rigg and Desmond Llewelyn.
 Lazenby acknowledged the worry but insisted that he had made the correct decision.

 At the time of the release of On Her Majesty's Secret Service, Lazenby's performance received mixed reviews.
 Critics felt that while he was physically convincing, he delivered his lines poorly.
 In the years since the film was released, public perception has become more positive.
 Broccoli publicly defended Lazenby's performance, saying that while he was not the best actor, he was still great for the role of Bond.
 He did admit that he found Lazenby's post-movie attitude annoying, feeling that he did not respect the character and was arrogant.